 I was born in Queens, NY on October 18, 1980.
 I arrived two weeks late, which might explain my desire to stay inside when it’s chilly out.
 When I was four, my family relocated to the Philadelphia area.
 Shortly thereafter, I wrote my very first book about a boy named Jack who fell in the toilet every morning (full manuscript available upon request—ok, not really).

 From 2013-15, I was a contributing writer for The Rogue, hosted by the renowned blog site, Patheos.
-In addition, I’ve been a special consultant to The Rogue’s founder, Jonathan Ryan, and have edited several of his novels, including the 3 Gates of the Dead (Open Road Media) series.
+In addition, I’ve been a special consultant to Jonathan Ryan (founder of the award-winning Sick Pilgrim blog) and have edited several of his novels, including the 3 Gates of the Dead (Open Road Media) series.

 I have a passion for storytelling and have completed two novels for which I am currently pursuing publication.

 I have a Masters of Liberal Arts in Creative Writing from the University of Pennsylvania and a BA in Communications from Arcadia University.
-By day, I serve as Senior Publications Editor at Penn’s Center for the Advanced Study of India, where I run the scholarly publication India in Transition.
+By day, I serve as Senior Publications Editor at Penn’s Center for the Advanced Study of India.
 I am half-Indian too, so I’m great at doing the accent.
 Just ask.

 I live in the city of Philadelphia with my wife, two daughters, and a crazy dog.
-During the warmer months, you can find me reading a book on my roof deck or faithfully freaking out for the Phillies (no matter how bad they are).
+You can find me reading a book on my roof deck, sipping Scotch on my patio, or faithfully freaking out for the Phillies (no matter how bad they are).

 Please feel free to contact me!